MooersLab/colabpymolpysnips/README.md

 See the first cell in the notebook for the installation instructions.

 The `installPyMOL` snippet will install PyMOL in one click of a button.
-The install process takes 3-10 minutes, so be patient.
+The installation process takes 3-10 minutes, so be patient.
 A progress bar monitors the installation.

 Pre-requisites: you need a Google Drive with some unused disk space.
-Google drive access comes with each gmail account.
+Google Drive access comes with each Gmail account.

 ### Step 1: Click on the above Colab link